-The Annual return for the Botany Mill EPL 1594 was submitted in April 2023 for the 12-months licence reporting period as required.
-Two non-compliances were reported as detailed in 4.5.1.
+The Annual return for the Botany Mill EPL 1594 was submitted in April 2024 for the 12-months licence reporting period as required.
+One non-compliance was reported for the EPL reporting period.
+The second non-compliance will fall into the next EPL reporting period.
+Both are detailed below in 4.5.1.